ibm-cloud-docs/Cloudant/offerings/bluemix.md

 in object storage and save a link to the location in a
 {{site.data.keyword.cloudant_short_notm}} JSON document.

-When replicating, documents or attachments larger than these limits will not be replicated to the target database.
+When you replicate, documents or attachments larger than these limits do not replicate to the target database.
 More information about how to detect replication errors is available [here](../api/replication.html#replication-errors).

 ## Locations and tenancy